Nanolx/NanoDroid/README.md

 To alter the installation you can create the file

-`/data/media/0/.nanomod-setup`

-on your phone, which can also be accessed or created as

-`/sdcard/.nanomod-setup`
+`/data/.nanomod-setup`

-populate it with the following content for the **full package**
+on your phone, populate it with the following content for the **full package**

 ```
 nanomod.microg=1